OAuth Authorization Code Flow

 --data-urlencode 'code_verifier=<CODE_VERIFIER_USED_TO_CREATE_CHALLENGE>'

-Note: If you include PKCE parameters in Step 1, the token request must include the matching code_verifier
+Note: If you include PKCE parameters in Step 1, the token request must include the matching code_verifier.

 ¶ Revoke Token